Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation

 Assuming the relaxation time $\tau_R$ to be independent of four-momenta, the integrals in Eqs. (\ref {FOBE})-(\ref{FOSE}) reduce to

 where $\sigma^{\mu\nu}=\Delta^{\mu\nu}_{\alpha\beta}\nabla^{\alpha}u^\beta$.
 The coefficients $\beta_\Pi,~\beta_n$ and $\beta_\pi$ are found to be

-where $\left<\cdots\right>_{0^\pm}=\int dp(\cdots)(f_0\pm\bar f_0)$, and $c_s^2=(dP/d\epsilon)_{s/n}$ is the velocity of sound squared ($s$ being the entropy density).
+where $\left<\cdots\right>_{0^\pm}=\int dp(\cdots)(f_0\pm\bar f_0)$, and $c_s^2=(dP/d\epsilon)_{s/n}$ is the adiabatic speed of sound squared ($s$ being the entropy density).
 It is interesting to note that these coefficients are in perfect agreement with those obtained in the Ref. \cite {Denicol:2010xn} in which the evolution equations are derived directly from their definition.
 This is due to the fact that in Ref. \cite{Denicol:2010xn}, the coefficients $\beta_\Pi,~\beta_n$ and $\beta_\pi$, are associated with first-order terms and do not involve 14-moment approximation.
-In the massless limit, $\beta_\pi\equiv\eta/\tau_\pi=4P/5$ is also in agreement with that obtained in Ref. \cite {Romatschke:2011qp} employing CE expansion in BE with medium-dependent masses.
+In the massless limit, $\beta_\pi=4P/5$ is also in agreement with that obtained in Ref. \cite {Romatschke:2011qp} employing CE expansion in BE with medium-dependent masses.

-To obtain second-order equations, we find that CE expansion for the distribution function does not support derivation of hydrodynamic evolution equations from arbitrary moment choice of BE.
-Using the definition of dissipative quantities to obtain their evolution equations comes naturally when employing CE expansion as demonstrated while deriving first-order equations (\ref{FOE}).
-Second-order evolution equations can be obtained directly by substituting $\delta f=\delta f^{(1)}+\delta f^{(2)}$ from (\ref {FOC}) and (\ref{SOC}) in Eqs. (\ref {FBE})-(\ref {FSE}).
-However, we follow the methodology discussed in Ref. \cite {Denicol:2010xn} to derive second-order equations for the sake of convenience and clarity which will become evident in the following.
-We have confirmed that both these methods lead to the same result.
+In the process to obtain second-order equations, we discover that CE expansion for the distribution function does not support derivation of hydrodynamic evolution equations from arbitrary moment choice of BE.
+Using the definition of dissipative quantities to obtain their evolution equations comes naturally when employing CE expansion as demonstrated while deriving first-order equations, Eq. (\ref{FOE}).
+Second-order evolution equations can also be obtained similarly by substituting $\delta f=\delta f^{(1)}+\delta f^{(2)}$ from Eqs. (\ref {FOC}) and (\ref{SOC}) in Eqs. (\ref {FBE})-(\ref {FSE}).